Business analysis: Roles of business analysts

 In any case, the term analyst is lately considered somewhat misleading, insofar as analysts (i.e. problem investigators) also do design work (solution definers).

 The key responsibility areas of a business analyst are to collate the client's software requirements, understand them, and analyze them further from a business perspective.
-A business analyst is required to collaborate with and assist the business and assist them.
+A business analyst is required to collaborate with and assist the business.

 Function within the organizational structure

 The role of business analysis can exist in a variety of structures within an organizational framework.
 Because business analysts typically act as a liaison between the business and technology functions of a company, the role can be often successful either aligned to a line of business, within IT, or sometimes both.